 There’s a story behind the creation of this dish.
-A few years ago my husband and I went on our usual Friday night date night.
-I was trying to shed a few holiday pounds and I didn’t want to go to a restaurant just to end up paying a premium for a salad.
-But I was also starving.
-So here’s what happened:
+Years ago my husband and I went on our usual Friday night date night.
+I was trying to shed a few holiday pounds and didn’t want to go out to a restaurant for dinner.
+I just wanted something relatively light and quick to eat.
+So here’s what happened…

 Before we moved on to the “date” portion of the night we had to pick up a couple of groceries from the store.
 We headed over to the deli where my husband grabbed a sandwich and I got a small portion of a couple of different salads to try.
-One of them was a curried couscous salad and one bite and I was sold.
-I knew I’d have to recreate it at home so I left a few bites of it to take home so that I could do a side-by-side taste comparison as I worked on the perfect copycat recipe.
-The end outcome was perfect – the flavor and texture spot on!
+One of them was a curried couscous salad and after one bite I was sold.
+I knew I’d have to recreate it at home so I left a few bites of it to take home so that I could do a side-by-side taste comparison as I worked on a copycat recipe.
+The end results was perfect: the flavor and texture were spot on!

-Below left: My copycat.
-Below right: The original salad from the deli.
+Below left is my copycat.
+Below right is the original salad from the deli.

 Curried Couscous Salad Recipe